-Atkins served as an SEC commissioner from 2002 to 2008, earning a reputation for advocating efficient regulations to support market growth.
+Atkins previously served as an SEC commissioner from 2002 to 2008, earning a reputation for advocating efficient regulations to support market growth.

 As the SEC leadership changes, industry experts anticipate priorities shifting toward fostering innovation while ensuring robust market oversight.